Page 1 F.A.Q Page 2

 A Laptop is most convenient but a desktop PC can also be used.

-We recommend a PC running Windows 7, 8.1, or 10 with at least 2GB of RAM (single-core Atomô-class processors are no longer recommended).
+We recommend a PC running Windows 7, 8.1, or 10 with at least 2GB of RAM (single-core Atomô-class processors are no longer recommended and devices with ARM CPUs are NOT SUPPORTED).

 Screen resolution of at least 800x600 is recommended.